 The BTT Facility was completed in June 2016 and is designed, at full capacity, to receive up to 400,000 tonnes per annum of putrescible waste, consisting of mixed waste including food from the municipal and commercial sectors.
 All received waste is delivered to the BTT Facility in enclosed waste collection trucks, before being compacted and placed in sealed containers for rail transport to Veolia's site at Woodlawn for subsequent treatment, recycling, energy recovery, and disposal where required.
-The BTT Facility is also approved to receive up to 100,000 tonnes per annum of non-putrescible (dry) waste from the municipal, commercial and industrial sectors for transfer to a new material recycling facility currently being scoped in Camellia.
+The BTT Facility is also approved to receive up to 100,000 tonnes per annum of non-putrescible (dry) waste from the municipal, commercial, and industrial sectors for transfer to a new material recycling facility currently being scoped in Camellia.

-The following report should be read in conjunction with previously issued documents relating to the BTT Facility, including:
+The following report should be read in conjunction with previously issued documents relating to the BTT Facility, where applicable, including:

-- 1. A TOU report titled Banksmeadow Waste Transfer Terminal Facility Odour Audit Final Report dated 26 May 2017 (May 2017 Report); - An email-based summary report titled Banksmeadow On-going Odour Investigation 2 August 2017 Summary dated 21 September 2017 documenting the works undertaken on 2 August 2017 at the BTT Facility (August 2017 Report); - A TOU Report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: January/February 2018 issued on 23 February 2018 (the February 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: March to May 2018 (Rev 3) issued on 31 May 2018 (the March/May 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: June 2018 issued on 28 June 2018 (he June 2018 Report); and - 6.
-A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2018 issued on 13 November 2018 (the November 2018 Report).
+- 1. A TOU report titled Banksmeadow Waste Transfer Terminal Facility Odour Audit Final Report dated 26 May 2017 (May 2017 Report); - An email-based summary report titled Banksmeadow On-going Odour Investigation 2 August 2017 Summary dated 21 September 2017 documenting the works undertaken on 2 August 2017 at the BTT Facility (August 2017 Report); - 3.
+A TOU Report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: January/February 2018 issued on 23 February 2018 (the February 2018 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: March to May 2018 (Rev 3) issued on 31 May 2018 (the March/May 2018 Report); - 5.
+A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: June 2018 issued on 28 June 2018 (he June 2018 Report); - 6.
+A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2018 issued on 13 November 2018 (the November 2018 Report); - 7.
+A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: April 2019 issued on 10 May 2019 (the May 2019 Report); - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: October 2019 issued on 19 November 2019 (the October 2019 Report); and - A TOU report titled Banksmeadow Waste Transfer Terminal Facility On-going odour audit and investigation progress update: May 2020 issued on 22 June 2020 (the June 2020 Report).